-This course is the introductory course required for all health occupational programs introducing them to the healthcare system.
+101: Introduction to Health Care: Health Careers Core - 90 hours healthcare system.
 Students learn the basic skills needed to keep themselves and their patients safe, introductory emergency procedures, universal precautions, HIV/AIDS, how to communicate with patients, basic concepts of wellness and illness, introductory computer and employability skills as well as the basic math and science needed for understanding health care.